gregkdunn/ai-context-utilities/docs/architecture/ARCHITECTURE.md

-# AI Debug Context V3 - Architecture Documentation
+# AI Context Utilities - Architecture Documentation

 ## 🏗️ **Overview**

-AI Debug Context V3 follows a **service-oriented architecture** with **dependency injection**, providing a clean, maintainable, and testable codebase.
+AI Context Utilities follows a **service-oriented architecture** with **dependency injection**, providing a clean, maintainable, and testable codebase.
 The architecture emphasizes separation of concerns, loose coupling, and high cohesion.

 ---